 Internships can last anywhere between six weeks to six months.
 Sometimes you will be pointed towards specific roles, or you will be expected to apply to different companies yourself.

 Many universities have integrated years that are a compulsory part of the programme and are tied closely to the subject you are studying.

 More commonly found on undergraduate degrees, students will study full-time for two years, then take a year-long placement, followed by the final year of their course.

 Study a Masters in the UK

-If you want to study a Masters degree at a UK university, arrange your free consultation in London or Manchester today.
+If you want to study a Masters degree at a UK university, arrange your free consultation with SI-UK London today.
 Our expert education consultants can help you find the perfect Masters course with placement, helping you get ahead in the international job market.